Common Career Mistakes and How to Avoid Them

 Stagnation

-Insufficient personal growth makes employees ineffective and uninspiring, both within the company and on the wider job market.
+A lack of personal growth makes employees ineffective at work, inside the organization as well as on the job market.

-- Look for Mentoring: Find one who will provide advice, guidance, connections or suggest ways to improve.
+- Get Mentoring: Find one who will provide advice, guidance, connections or suggest areas for improvement.

 Negativity

-Negativity isn’t a part of any work environment.
-It makes employees feel uncomfortable making communications difficult and hinders growth opportunities.
-In addition, it can cause problems with colleagues and supervisors, it can potentially lead to slowing down your career.
+Negativity should not be a part of any work environment.
+It makes employees feel uncomfortable making communication difficult and limiting potential for growth.
+Along with causing problems with peers and supervisors which could lead to professional stalling.

-- Refocus on Positivity: Embrace your strengths and positive qualities of the role when feeling overwhelmed
+- Be Positive: Recognize your strengths and positive qualities of your role even when you’re feeling overwhelmed

 Overcommitting Workload

-Overcommitment in most cases leads to burnout, mistakes and internal frustration.
-As much as it is vital to be committed but committing to a level that goes beyond one’s capability is likely to result in lower efficiency and the expected outcomes.
+The majority of the time, commitment to too much can lead to burnout, mistakes and internal frustration.
+As much as it is essential to apply oneself to the fullest extent, committing beyond one’s capabilities can result in less efficiency and the expected outcomes.

 - Practicing Time Management Techniques